mysql/mysql-server/README.md

 MySQL-JS
 ========

-INTRODUCTION
+Introduction
 ------------
 This package provides a fast, easy, and safe framework for building database applications in Node.js.
 It is organized around the concept of a database *session*, which allows standard JavaScript objects to be read from and written to a database.